telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-standard-buttons.md

 ````

 >note Please, note that if a new EditorToolGroup is added then the Tools collection will be reset.
-You can download the default ToolsFile.xml file of RadEditor from [here](http://www.telerik.com/support/kb/aspnet-ajax/editor/default-toolsfile-xml-file.aspx).
+You can download the default ToolsFile.xml file of RadEditor from the [Default ToolsFile.xml file of RadEditor for ASP.NET AJAX](http://www.telerik.com/support/kb/aspnet-ajax/editor/details/default-toolsfile-xml-file-of-radeditor-for-asp-net-ajax) KB article.

 ## Setting the tools by using Themes